Berlaymont building: Architecture

 Since renovation, the structure has not changed except for a press extension, but there have been a number of internal and landscape changes.
-Traffic flow has been improved, but underground parking has been reduced by 25% and surface parking has been almost entirely converted into a pedestrian mall which flows into the surrounding urban landscape.
+Traffic flow has been improved, but underground parking has been reduced by 25% and surface parking has been almost entirely converted into a pedestrian mall that flows into the surrounding urban landscape.
 Security has been improved, and a lighting well provides natural light to the restaurant and multimedia centres.
-The helipad was replaced by a cupola which houses the commission's meeting room, looking out over the Schuman Roundabout.
+The helipad was replaced by a cupola that houses the European Commission's meeting room, looking out over the Schuman Roundabout.
 The building meets the strictest environmental standards, reusing light, power and heat throughout the building.

 The façade was replaced with a curtain wall with mobile glass screens that adapt to weather conditions and reduce glare while still allowing light in.
-They also act as a sound barrier, reducing noise from the rue de la Loi.
+They also act as a sound barrier, reducing noise from the Rue de la Loi.
 The windows cut off the air conditioning when opened to prevent energy being wasted.
 Offices, which are now larger, can have their heating adjusted automatically or individually.
 The heating is turned off automatically when the room is unoccupied.